Other Disability Benefits

 Who is eligible to receive NYSRS disability pension benefits?

 Your eligibility depends on several factors including when you joined the NYSRS and the number of years of employment you have completed.
-Currently, NYSRS members fall into one of five levels of participation called “tiers.”
+Currently, NYSRS members fall into one of six levels of participation called “tiers.”
 Tier I participants have been members of NYSRS longest and have the best benefits.
-Tier V participants have been members of the NYSRS for a shorter time and have benefits less valuable than Tier I participants.
+Tier VI participants have been members of the NYSRS for a shorter time and have benefits less valuable than Tier I participants.

 How do I qualify for NYSRS disability pension benefits?